 The Board has adopted a dividend policy (the "Dividend Policy") pursuant to Code Provision F.1.1.
 The Dividend Policy sets out the principles and procedures for the payment of dividend to the Shareholders.
-The Board shall monitor the payment of dividends and review the Dividend Policy from time to time and approve any revision thereof subject to the requirements of the Companies Ordinance, the Listing Rules and all other applicable legislations.
+The Board shall monitor the payment of dividends and review the Dividend Policy from time to time.